cloudmesh-community/book/chapters/devops/ansible.md

         dependencies: []

 Next let us test it out.
 You have your Ansible Galaxy role ready now.
-To test it as a user, go to your HID directory and edit the other two files `inventory.txt` and `playbook.yml`, which are already generated for you in directory `tests` by the script:
+To test it as a user, go to your directory and edit the other two files `inventory.txt` and `playbook.yml`, which are already generated for you in directory `tests` by the script: